-By nature and very often by statute (as is the case with the GMA), community-planning efforts represent a public process that is designed to fully incorporate the general public in the decision-making process.
+By nature, and very often by statute (as is the case with the GMA), community-planning efforts represent a public process that is designed to fully incorporate the general public in the decision-making process.
 The RCO requires that all park plans submitted for grant consideration specify how public comment was solicited and incorporated into the plan.

 The GMA further requires that jurisdictions ensure public participation by establishing "a public participation program identifying procedures providing for early and continuous public participation in the development and amendment of comprehensive land use plans.
 (RCW 36.70A.140)."
-Woodland City Council approved a public participation plan on 4//23 for the 2023 Comprehensive Plan Update.
+Woodland City Council approved a public participation plan for the 2023 Comprehensive Plan Update.
 The City of Woodland has provided information and encouraged public participation throughout the park plan update process.
 In addition, the city's comprehensive plan clearly outlines the process for comprehensive plan amendments and the opportunity for public comment and participation.

 The Woodland Park Board is the advisory body charged with developing the park and recreation plan.
 The public involvement process consisted of numerous opportunities for public comment and review.
 Monthly Park Board meetings were open to the public, although turnout was generally light during the course of the update process.
-The Woodland Park Board discussed elements of the park and recreation plan update at the following meeting: April 12, 2023 and the Woodland Planning Commission discussed on March 16, 2023 before recommending Woodland City Council for approval.
-The Planning Commission will discuss the Park and Recreation Plan at and open house on April 6thand held a public hearing on the Plan on April 20, 2023.
-City Council discussed the Park and Recreation Plan at a City Council meeting on April 23, 2023.
+The Woodland Park Board discussed elements of the park and recreation plan update at the following meeting: April 12, 2023 and the Woodland Planning Commission discussed in on March 16, 2023.
+City staff discussed the plan at an open house on April 6th, 2023 and the Planning Commission held a public hearing on the Plan on April 20, 2023, where they made a recommendation of approval.
+City Council had a public hearing on the plan at a City Council meeting on April 17, 2023.

 The Park and Recreation Plan was reviewed by the City of Woodland under the State Environmental Policy Act (SEPA).
-A determination of non-significance was published on TBD.
-Under SEPA the Park and Recreation Plan was sent to the Washington State Department of Commerce for comment and review.
-The review period ended on TBD.
+A determination of non-significance was published on April 19th, 2023.
+The Park and Recreation Plan was sent to the Washington State Department of Commerce on April 4, 2023 for comment and review.
+The review period will end before the plan becomes effective, however initial response from Commerce staff was that they accepted the amended plan as meeting GMA standards.

 The bulk of public involvement relative to this plan was provided via a community-wide survey that included the distribution of printed surveys in utility billing stuffers and an online survey for interested residents.
-Community response to the park and recreation survey was fairly high, with over TBD April 14, 2023 households responding (see Appendix A for copies of the survey and the survey results).
+Community response to the park and recreation survey was fairly high, with approximately 126 households responding (see Appendix A for copies of the survey and the survey results).